 On the whiteboard or three pieces of chart paper, write the three categories of quotes: - 1.
 On the record - 2.
 Off the record - 3.
-Background - Explain the concept of each of the terms, using the definitions on the previous page and/or the content from "What do "on the record" and "off the record" actually mean?" in Free Press 101. - Cut out the sample quotes (pdf) from pages 3-5 (or ask the students to do this) and shuffle them well.
-In small groups or as a class, learners should try to organize the sample quotes into "on the record", "off the record" and "background". - Ask students to share how they organized the sample quotes into the three categories, by using magnets or tape to attach them to the whiteboard or chart paper. - Once all the sample quotes are displayed, ask students to find one or two that they disagree with the placement of.
+Background - Explain the concept of each of the terms, using the definitions on the previous page and/or the content from "What do "on the record" and "off the record" actually mean?" in Free Press 101. - Cut out the sample quotes (pdf) on pages 3-5 (or ask the students to do this) and shuffle them well.
+In small groups or as a class, organize the sample quotes into "on the record", "off the record" and "background". - Ask students to organize the sample quotes into the three categories, by using magnets or tape to attach them to the whiteboard or chart paper. - Once all the sample quotes are displayed, ask students to find one or two that they disagree with the placement of.
 Have students debate and come to consensus about where the chosen quote belongs.